abbreviatedman/spellbound/data/quotes.md

 151
 00:09:11,473 --> 00:09:15,042
 I'd say let's grab a drink
-and hash shit out, but...
+and hash shit out, but…

 152
 00:09:15,143 --> 00:09:16,744